huggingface/hub-docs/docs/hub/datasets-gated.md

 ## Manage gated datasets as an organization (Enterprise Hub)

-For [Enterprise Hub](https://huggingface.co/docs/hub/en/enterprise-hub) subscribers, you can gate all the repos in a Gating Group collection, enabling **access requests** for all datasets (and/or models) in it.
+For [Enterprise Hub](https://huggingface.co/docs/hub/en/enterprise-hub) subscribers, you can gate all the repos in a Gating Group collection, enabling **a single access requests** for all datasets (and/or models) in it.

 More information about Gating Group collections can be found in [our doc](https://huggingface.co/docs/hub/en/enterprise-hub-gating-group-collections).